biemond/biemond-orawls-vagrant/puppet/modules/orawls/README.markdown

 it needs wls_setting and when domain is not provided it will use the 'default' and probably needs a reboot

-only control_flag is a property, the rest are parameters and only used with a create action
+only control_flag is a property, the rest are parameters and only used in a create action

 or use puppet resource wls_authentication_provider